joee9/spotifystats/README.md

 2. Create the `./data/` directory.
 This is where the song databases will live (`./data/mm-yyyy-songlist.txt`).
 Also, this is where the local song information databases will live (`./data/mm-yyyy-database.txt`).
 See Outline for explanation.

 3. Modify the path within `./analysis/analysis.tex` such that it points to your specific `./analysis/` directory.
 Currently, it points to my personal directory.
+Also, create the `./analysis/images/` directory, were album images will be stored.
+This is a local image database that is not necessary, but will greatly speed up the production of the analyses.

 4. Create the `./secrets.py` file.
 This contains user specific information; it should contain these variables:
     - Spotify specific: